-There are now more resources available both on the net and in book form then available when I first started.
-Although many of these books are now out of print and New Zealand's web site is only useful once you have a name to look up.
+There are now far more resources available on line net and in book then available when I first started.
+Although many of the books are now out of print and New Zealand's web site is only useful once you have a name to look up.

 |I liken the identification of fungi to that of trying to do a jigsaw puzzle with all the pieces turned upside down.
 Only by collecting enough bits of information about a fungus can you turn over enough pieces of the puzzle to complete it and therefore name the fungus.|